oomek/attractplus/Layouts.md

 ### Language Extensions

-Attract-Mode includes the following home-brewed extensions to the squirrel language and standard libraries:
+Attract-Mode includes the following home-brewed extensions to the Squirrel language and standard libraries:

--  A `zip_extract_archive( zipfile, filename )` function that will open a specified `zipfile` archive file and extract `filename` from it, returning the contents as a squirrel blob.
+-  `zip_extract_archive( zipfile, filename )` - Open a specified `zipfile` archive file and extract `filename` from it, returning the contents as a Squirrel blob.
--  A `zip_get_dir( zipfile )` function that will return an array of the filenames contained in the `zipfile` archive file.
+-  `zip_get_dir( zipfile )` - Returns an array of the filenames contained in the `zipfile` archive file.

 Supported archive formats are: `.zip`, `.7z`, `.rar`, `.tar.gz`, `.tar.bz2` and `.tar`.